 Priscilla Telmon & Vincent Moon are a collaborating artist duo working as independent filmmakers and sound-explorers.
 Together, they produce experimental ethnographic films and recordings, published in open-source.
 Through their collection “Petites Planetes”, they are passionate about the fields of music, anthropology and the sacred in the world.
-Their practice combines ethnographic experimental films, music recordings, performances, immersive installations, curation and photographic works based on material collected from their numerous travels.
+Their practice combines films, music recordings, performances, immersive installations, curation and photographic works based on material collected from their numerous travels.
 A poetic exploration at the heart of sacred music, contemporary rites, and art as care.
 They notably produced "Híbridos, the Spirits of Brazil" which required 5 years of exploration, which they exhibited from MoMA in New York to the Barbican in London.

 Filmmaker, photographer and writer, member of the Society of French Explorers, since 1999, she dedicated herself to long trips combining history and adventure, paying homage to the wisdom tradition and mystery of the cultures she visited.
 Her passion for the exploration of ancient cultures led Telmon to direct films and documentaries, to write books and articles and to collaborate with TV Channels, radios and museums.

 Not least, she published ‘La Chevauchée des Steppes’ (Ed.
 Robert Laffont) with the writer Sylvain Tesson, -on their 6 months adventure on horseback from Kazakhstan to the Aral Sea.
 She also published ‘Himalayas’ (Ed.Actes Sud) and directed the feature film ‘Voyage au Tibet Interdit’ (MK2) on her expedition alone, by foot through the Himalayas during 7 months, following the steps of French explorer Alexandra David Neel.